Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Effectively divert water away from the door and threshold, preventing water infiltration and potential water damage
+• Diverts water from the door and threshold, preventing water damage

-• Rain drip door sweeps can be used in various weather conditions and are suitable for both residential and commercial entrances
+• Suitable for various weather conditions and both residential and commercial doors

 Cons: